tringi/win32-dpi/README.md

 * All metrics normally (pre-v2) reported to the application are in System DPI
 * Some APIs (GetThemeFont) scale the reported values when in PerMonitorV2 awareness mode
 * It's error-prone to call GetSystemMetrics wherever needed and scale manually, precompute these
-* Mostly everything derives metrics from font size: recreate fonts on DPI change, remember height, rescale accordingly
+* Mostly everything derives metrics from font size
+   * recreate fonts on DPI change, remember height, rescale accordingly
 * Window and Taskbar icons sizes change too
+   * the OS may ask for different DPI icon (e.g. for Taskbar on monitor with different DPI)

 ## Additional